Myrmex/overview/cadmus/dev/frontend.md

 - `@myrmidon/cadmus-<PRJ>-core` (optional): core models and eventually services, shared by several parts of the same project.
 - `@myrmidon/cadmus-<PRJ>-ui` (optional): UI components shared by several parts of the same project.

-Alternatively, a more granular architecture can be used if you plan to create part/fragment editors to be reused in other projects.
-In this case, you can create a library for each single editor.
-If you later realize that some of the editors you created can be promoted to a higher level of abstraction for sharing them across projects, you can create new libraries in a distinct shell, and then replace the original ones in your app project by importing these new libraries.

-Once you create a library, remove the stub code files added by Angular CLI: the sample component and its service.
+Whatever architecture you pick, once you create a library, remove the stub code files added by Angular CLI: the sample component and its service.
 Also, take the time for adding more metadata to its `package.json` file, e.g. (replace `__PRJ__` with your project's ID):

 ```json
 {